Blake Mueller

 Blake Mueller (born 10 March 1982) is an Australian former professional rugby league footballer.
 He played as a half back.
 His brother Brock played for the Newcastle Knights between 1998 and 1999.

 Background

 Mueller was born in Belmont, New South Wales.

 Playing career

-Mueller made his first grade debut for Newcastle against Melbourne in Round 8 2003 against Melbourne which ended in a 46–6 loss.
+Mueller made his first grade debut for Newcastle against Melbourne in Round 8 2003 against Melbourne which ended in a 34-6 loss.

-In 2005, Mueller was one of 11 players fined by the club for misconduct after a pre-season game in Bathurst.

-It was alleged that some of the Newcastle players had broken curfew to visit dormitories at Charles Sturt University.
-It was reported that one of the players had jumped on a student as she slept in her bed and touched her inappropriately.
-One of the Newcastle players Dane Tilse was deregistered by the NRL for 12 months.

 Mueller made 10 appearances for Newcastle in 2005 as the club endured a horror season finishing last and claiming the wooden spoon.
 His final game for the club was a 28–14 loss against the Sydney Roosters in Round 17 2005.